the-o-space/HeyThere/README.md

 ## Architecture

 - **Main Process** (`src/index.js`): Handles Electron window management and IPC
-- **NetworkManager** (`src/network/NetworkManager.js`): Manages DHT connections and messaging
+- **LocationNetworkManager** (`src/network/LocationNetworkManager.js`): Manages WebRTC connections and discovery
+- **Discovery Server** (`discovery-server/server.js`): Facilitates location-based peer discovery
 - **Renderer** (`src/renderer.js`): UI logic and user interactions
 - **Preload** (`src/preload.js`): Secure bridge between main and renderer processes

 ## How It Works

-1. The app uses Hyperswarm to create a DHT network
+1. Users connect to a discovery server with their location
-2. Peers discover each other through the DHT using a shared topic
+2. The server matches users within a configurable radius (default 5km)
+3. Matched users establish direct P2P connections via WebRTC
-3. Messages are broadcast directly between connected peers
+4. Messages are sent directly between peers
-4. No messages are stored - everything is ephemeral
+5. Discovery server only handles matching - messages never pass through it

+## Privacy

+- Location data is only used for proximity matching
+- You can manually enter any coordinates for privacy
+- Messages are never stored or logged
+- P2P connections continue even if discovery server disconnects

+## Running Your Own Discovery Server

+The discovery server is designed to be federated.
+To run your own:

+1. Deploy the discovery-server to any Node.js host
+2. Configure your domain/IP and port
+3. Share the WebSocket URL with your community

 ## Requirements